-§ 18.2-272 criminalizes driving or operating a motor vehicle after having been deprived of your privilege to drive because of a prior:
+§ 18.2-272 criminalizes driving or operating a motor vehicle on a highway after having been deprived of your privilege to drive because of a prior:

 - DUI/DWI conviction (§ 18.2-266) or

 - Refusal of a blood or breath test upon suspicion of a DUI/DWI (§ 18.2-268.3)

 - Other offenses listed in statute

 Consequences of Driving After Forfeiture of License in Virginia:

 - A violation of this statute is a class 1 misdemeanor.